Hide-and-Seek Attribution: Weakly Supervised Segmentation of Vertebral Metastases in CT: Introduction

 Bone metastases are among the most frequent complications of advanced cancer, with the skeleton being the third most common metastatic site, typically arising from breast, prostate, and lung primary sites \cite{brenson2006pathophysiology}.
 Spinal involvement is particularly consequential: vertebral lesions can cause severe pain, mechanical instability, fractures, and spinal cord compression \cite{brenson2006pathophysiology}.
 Reliable monitoring is therefore essential to detect progression early and guide interventions to prevent structural failure and neurological compromise.

 Vertebral metastases are routinely evaluated on CT in standard oncologic staging, together with MRI and nuclear medicine imaging \cite{shah2011imaging}.
-Interpretation is difficult because malignant lesions vary in appearance and may resemble benign age-related findings such as trabecular rarefaction, Modic endplate changes, or Schmorl nodes \cite{oh2022diff}.
-Assessment is mostly qualitative because many lesions have diffused margins and no clear measurable boundaries \cite{weber2022tumors}.
+Interpretation is difficult because malignant lesions vary in appearance and may resemble age-related findings such as trabecular rarefaction, Modic endplate changes, or Schmorl nodes \cite{oh2022diff}.
+Assessment is mostly qualitative because many lesions have diffused margins and no clear measurable boundaries from adjacent normal tissue, degenerative changes, and benign pathologies \cite{weber2022tumors}.
 Metastases manifest as lytic (bone loss), blastic (bone formation), or mixed, with primary tumors showing characteristic but non-exclusive patterns (e.g., myeloma often lytic, prostate cancer often blastic, breast cancer frequently mixed) \cite{Macedo2017BoneMetastases}.
 On CT, lytic components appear hypodense and blastic components hyperdense \cite{brenson2006pathophysiology}.
 Automated segmentation can provide reproducible delineation of metastatic lesions, which is particularly important when several lesions occur in the same vertebra.
 Accurate masks enable downstream analyses, such as estimating vertebral stability or measuring progression, that are difficult to perform from qualitative CT assessment.